TeamWaggles/Jenkins_Install_Bionic/README.md

 ### Configuration and software prerequisites

-* Use of preconfigured box via Vagrant: https://app.vagrantup.com/puppetlabs/boxes/ubuntu-16.04-64-puppet
+* Use of preconfigured box via Vagrant: https://app.vagrantup.com/ubuntu/boxes/xenial64
 * Use of clean Ubuntu 16.04 image for virtual box VM created via Vagrant
-* The host is required to have git installed.
 * Vagrant version 2.2.3
-* Puppet version on pre-configured box is 4.5.1
 * VirtualBox version 5.1.22 r115126 (Qt5.6.2)
-* All code and manifests related to this are stored within a GitHub Repo - defined in later section
+* Java 8 will be installed prior to Jenkins being installed
 * Jenkins will be available on port 8000 during installation
 * VM will have a virtualbox host-only interface with IP address of 35.25.35.125 to test host access to Jenkins within VM
-* VM will have a virtualbox nat'd interface with IP address of 10.0.2.15
 * Vagrantfile will be used to provision the VM within Virtualbox
-* Vagrantfile will contain the puppet provisioner to enable execution of the manifests to install Jenkins
-* The working directory will be shared between the VM and the host
 * This project was tested upon MAC OS X 10.14.3, also using iTerm2, Build 3.2.7.
 This installation  would work with Linux.
 Not tested on any other Linux distro or on Windows.
 * The testing script was written in bash for Linux.
-* Subsequent executions from within the VM of the puppet manifests should be done via root (or via sudo functionality that is already provisioned on VM)
+* Subsequent executions from within the VM using "vagrant provision" will re-run the script more quickly than the original "Vagrant up"
-* Subsequent executions of the automation script (run_challenge.sh) will  remove a VM built via Vagrant and remove the directory created via cloning from GitHub.
-* Testing will be initiated with the execution of the run_challenge.sh script

 ### GitHub repository